 Australia, Bangladesh, Belize, Brazil, Colombia, French Guiana, Guinea-Bissau, Guyana, Honduras, India, Madagascar, Mozambique, Nicaragua, Pakistan, Panama, Papua New Guinea, Sierra Leone, Somalia, Suriname

-Angola, Benin, Cambodia, Cameroon, Congo, Congo, The Democratic Republic of the, Côte d'Ivoire, Ecuador, Equatorial Guinea, Gabon, Gambia, Ghana, Guatemala, Guinea, Lao People's Democratic Republic, Liberia, Malaysia, Mexico, Nigeria, Peru, Senegal, Seychelles, Singapore, South Africa, Thailand, Togo, United States, Uruguay, Venezuela, Bolivarian Republic of
+Angola, Benin, Cambodia, Cameroon, Congo, Congo, The Democratic Republic of the, Côte d'Ivoire, Ecuador, Equatorial Guinea, Gabon, Gambia, Ghana, Guatemala, Guinea, Lao People's Democratic Republic, Liberia, Malaysia, Mexico, Nigeria, Peru, Senegal, Seychelles, Singapore, South Africa, Thailand, Togo, United States of America, Uruguay, Venezuela, Bolivarian Republic of

 The population size of this species in the Western Atlantic remains unknown.
 There are no data or information on trends in abundance, thus the population status is inferred from reports of capture records.
 Its abundance has been continuously declining over the past few decades to the point that it can now be considered rare or even extirpated in some areas where it was previously considered a common species.
 Burgess et al. (2009) reported on recent records of Largetooth Sawfish in the Western Atlantic.
 Over the last 10 years, records have only been consistently found in Brazil (Burgess et al. 2009).
 Records of fishermen still catching sawfish in Panama, Nicaragua, Honduras and Belize have been reported but are scarce (R. Graham pers. comm.
 2012).
 While the species is protected in some areas, illegal fishing and bycatch landings continue to occur which indicates the population still may be in decline except in the most remote areas.